in more detail

 After leaving monastic life in 2011, I decided to pursue this vision and went to America, becoming authorized as Teacher of Meditation in the Celtic Buddhist lineage.
 In 2019, I parted ways with the latter and in 2021 established The Celtic School of Buddhism.

 My apprenticeship in Shamanism started after returning from America in Ireland under Liam Glenane, an Irish shaman, and continued in the Netherlands with Daan van Kampenhout, and privately with Emy Fernhout.
 After deepening trust, I began to be taught directly by my own Shamanic allies.
-These guided me to branch out on my own and start teaching workshops in Germany in 2017.
+These guided me to branch out on my own and start teaching workshops in Germany from 2017.